-Pay close attention to this one because it could save your business!
-It has saved ours in the past and now we're sharing the knowledge in hopes that you never lose your Business Manager Account.
+We know because it's saved ours in the past.
+That said, we're sharing this knowledge in the hopes that you never lose access to your Business Manager Account.

-Once you outgrow the 5 ad accounts simply message Business Manager Support for an increase.
-If all looks good with your account, you can expect a nice increase in your ad account limit.
+Also, once you outgrow the standard five ad accounts, you can contact Business Manager Support to get an increase.
+And if everything in your account looks good, you should be able to expect a nice increase in your ad account limit.

 Again, it’s insurance against any unforeseen issues!
 So, get on it, and don’t be that person that comes crawling to our Facebook Ad Buyers group begging for help with suspended ad accounts.

-You can also have a family member (or two) create a couple business manager accounts and then just assign you as an admin!
+You can also have a family member (or two) create a couple of Business Manager accounts and assign you as an admin!